eawilson-CompBio/EnsembleMHC-Covid/EnsembleMHC/README.md

 ### permissions

-In order for operate EnsembleMHC as presented in the tutorial, give executable permission to EnsembleMHC.
+In order to use EnsembleMHC as presented in the example, give executable permission to EnsembleMHC.

 ``` bash
 chmod +x EnsembleMHC